I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_query_active_interrupts_parameters.md

 ## Members

-`ActiveMask`

-A ULONG64 variable to which the GPIO controller driver writes a 64-bit mask to indicate which interrupt pins are active in the specified bank.
-A bit in the mask that is set to 1 identifies a pin that is configured as an interrupt and that is active.
-All other bits in the mask are 0.

 `BankId`

 The identifier for the bank of GPIO pins that contains the interrupts to query.
 If N is the number of banks in the GPIO controller, <b>BankId</b> is an integer in the range 0 to N–1.
 The GPIO framework extension (GpioClx) previously obtained the number of banks in the controller from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> event callback function.
 For more information, see Remarks in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439358">CLIENT_CONTROLLER_BASIC_INFORMATION</a>.